 The following managed web hosts specialize in WordPress development and provide extensive support & are exclusive only to WordPress-powered sites.

 - WP Engine – The Hassle free Managed web hosting for WordPress sites, the price starts at $29 / month and scales up to $249 for much larger blogs.
+If you want to learn more about WPEngine, check out this in-depth review.

 - Page.ly – Page.ly is a well known managed WordPress hosting provider and pricing starts at $24 / month.